tc39/proposal-defer-import-eval/bikeshed.md

 ### Using import attributes

-Example using a hypothetical import attribute named "lazyInit" (subject to discussion):
+Example using a hypothetical import attribute named "lazyInit" (subject to discussion, some alternatives below):

 ```js
 import {x} from "y" with { lazyInit: true }